You are currently viewing What You Can Wear in Alaska in January (lookbook)

 stylist in long leather skirt, sweater top, scarf and red ankle boots

-Outfit details: GNW Luxe cashmere wool sweater, Anne Klein silk oblong floral and geometric print scarf, Oliveo cherry red ankle length leather skirt (similar here), ice cube quartz earrings, purple GNW tight over layering top, silk long-sleeves underwear, briefs, bra, GNW tights, midi length half-slip (all own)
+GNW Luxe cashmere wool sweater, Anne Klein silk oblong floral and geometric print scarf, Oliveo cherry red ankle length leather skirt (similar here), ice cube quartz earrings, purple GNW tight over layering top, silk long-sleeves underwear, briefs, bra, GNW tights, midi length half-slip.

 Looks at 0F (-18oC)